The purpose of this page is to discuss our DNA results.

 Haplogroup R1b - Lineage VI

 Currently, there are seven project members confirmed as belonging to this lineage and three more possible members.
 Three of these individuals are linked in a single pedigree that has as its earliest known ancestor John Cary, who emigrated from Bristol, England, to Massachusetts around 1634.
-Three other individuals have submitted pedigrees starting in New York at about the same time but their links to each other and their connection to the others in the pedigree is unidentified.
+Four other individuals have submitted pedigrees starting in New York at about the same time but their links to each other and their connection to the others in the pedigree is not established at this time.